What are ICD 10 Codes?

 HIPAA legislation included the requirement for use of ICD 10 with a compliance date of October 1, 2013 for implementation.
+This compliance date was then delayed until October of 2015.
 The government agency requiring implementation is the Department of Health and Human Services (HHS).
 HHS has no plans to delay implementing.

 Related to the switch to ICD 10 is the transition to the version 5010 standard for electronic transactions effective January 1, 2012.
 The 5010 changes are necessary to accommodate ICD 10 codes and NPI.

 The issues concerning most providers and billing services in transitioning to ICD-10 are the potential economic impact.
 Will practice management systems, clearinghouses, and insurance payers be able to accommodate the greater number of diagnosis codes (up to 155,000) for ICD 10?

 Will payers that don't yet use ICD 10 codes map everything back to ICD 9 for processing?

 Another complication is that some ICD 10 codes are unique to the encounter.
 So the initial patient visit may use one ICD 10 code while subsequent visits will require another.

 It will take healthcare providers, coders, and billers an estimated 6 months or more to become proficient with ICD 10.

 Henry Percy wrote an interesting blog piece recently called "War against Doctors".
 He raised a very good point regarding the 70,000 new diagnosis codes to be introduced as a part of ICD-10.
 He contends there will be a whole new round of seminars put on by consultants on how to maximize revenue and game the system through "proper" coding.